javaguru173/100-days-of-code/log.md

 **Thoughts**: I combed through my code and worked on labeling each block to make it easier for me to navigate each block when working on a specific section.
 After that, I began to work on the collection page.
 I didn't have success with BottomNavBar tutorial, so tomorrow I will undo that and go with what I know and use Routes/Navigator.
 Good thing is that I got the LoginButton to push to the main/collection page =]

 Link to work: [Flutter UI Tutorial] (https://api.flutter.dev/flutter/widgets/Navigator-class.html)

+### Day 39: Aug 24, 2021
+##### (intentionally left blank)

+**Today's Progress** : Continued work on the "main" page of my app

+**Thoughts**: I tried using a BottomNavBar method to have a faster way of switching between screens, but that didn't work.
+For some reason, the app won't launch if I try to implement that method.
+I then went back to what I know and use onPressed, and no luck either =/   Maybe Flutter only likes one Navigator per app?

+Link to work: [Flutter UI Tutorial] (https://api.flutter.dev/flutter/widgets/Navigator-class.html)